cvmark.io

 March 30, 2026

-Weak bullet points kill strong experience.
+Weak resume bullet points kill strong experience.

 If your resume says things like "Responsible for client communication" or "Worked on marketing campaigns," you are hiding your value instead of showing it.